 The best part about their return policy is that the return shipping costs are covered by Lightbox itself.
 Your item will be fully refunded (minus shipping cost) within a week.

-A 30 day return policy is offered for all international orders as well.
+A 30-day return policy is offered for all international orders as well.
 However, the difference lies in the return shipping costs.
-If you’re situated outside of the US and you wish to return your Lightbox item, then you’ll have to pay an additional $30 as return shipping fee.
+If you’re situated outside of the US, and you wish to return your Lightbox item, then you’ll have to pay an additional $30 as a return shipping fee.

 Lightbox Customer Reviews

-Mostly, people are still skeptic about their purchases and are weighing the pros and cons of purchasing a lab grown diamond, like this person on Reddit:
+Mostly, people are still skeptical about their purchases and are weighing the pros and cons of purchasing a lab-grown diamond, like this person on Reddit:

 And a handful of other reviews like this.